GeekyAnts/express-typescript-postgres/docs/PostgresFunctions.md

     (This password would be of no use since we also do not know what was hashed).

 if password is not null
-    Then we simply hash the rows haspass field using *Blowfish* algorithm.
+    Then we simply hash the row's haspass field using *Blowfish* algorithm.
 ```

 ## Trigger -> `users_enforce_secure_pwd_storage`